-- Hang the voltage regulator to the side. - Disconnect negative cable 1 from the 12-V battery. - Pull back positive terminal cover 2 and disconnect the positive cable from the 12-V battery. - Remove screw 3. - Pull holding bracket 4 forward and remove the 12-V battery upwards.
+- Hang the voltage regulator to one side. - Disconnect negative cable 1 from the 12 V battery. - Pull back positive terminal cover 2 and disconnect the positive cable from the 12 V battery. - Remove screw 3. - Pull holding bracket 4 forward and remove the 12 V battery upwards.

-14.2 Installing the 12-V battery 4
+14.2 Installing the 12 V battery 🔌